-At the successful completion of this course, the learner will be able to:
+At the completion of this course, successful learner will be able to:

-- Obescribe the principles of health and safety risk assessment. - Apply health and safety risk assessment to a job role. - O Describe health and safety practices in a workplace. - ☑ Describe reporting and documentation requirement. - Describe the communication process in terms of health and safety practices in a workplace setting. - O Describe workplace health and safety culture.
+- Obescribe the principles of health and safety risk assessment. - Obescribe health and safety practices in a workplace. - ☑ Describe reporting and documentation requirement. - Describe the communication process in terms of health and safety practices in a workplace setting. - Obescribe workplace health and safety culture.